Jai-Chowdhry/IceChrono_new/README.md

 This manual is a documentation on how to use the IceChrono software.
 It is _not_ a description of the IceChrono principles.
 Please read to the scientific articles describing IceChrono for that purpose:
+Chowdhry Beeman, J., Parrenin, F., Witrant, E., Landais, A., Fain, X., Tournadre, B., and Mulvaney, R.: Automated and probabilistic synchronization of paleoclimate records in IceChrono 2.0. _in preparation_.
 Parrenin, F., Bazin, L., Capron, E., Landais, A., Lemieux-Dudon, B. and Masson-Delmotte, V.: IceChrono1: a probabilistic model to compute a common and optimal chronology for several ice cores, _Geosci.
 Model Dev._, 8(5), 1473–1492, doi:10.5194/gmd-8-1473-2015, 2015.
 It is _not_ an operating system or python documentation.
 Please use your operating system or python documentation instead.